zudello/zudello-knowledge-base/Knowledge Base/Zudello Writing Guide.md

 Subject (person/thing acting) verb (the action) object (receives the action)

+The **active voice** has the subject taking the initiative, performing the action, and (usually) achieving a result.
+e.g. Zudello (subject) makes (strong, present tense verb) manual data entry (object) a thing of the past (result).  ✅

+The **passive voice** has the object being acted upon by a subject.
+It makes the object of the sentence appear to lack agency and seem weak and submissive.
+The subject is relegated to the end of the sentence.
+e.g. Manual data entry (object) has been made (weak, past tense, compound verb) a thing of the past by Zudello (subject). ❌

 Signs of passive voice:

 - Object before subject (e.g., "the item was purchased by the customer")
 - Past tense verbs ("was added", "was created")
 - Forms of "to be" ("was", "is", "were")
+- The word ‘by’ is often found in passive sentences

 Use passive voice only when: